 - Software system integration testing can be done in less time as when compared with other approaches.

 - Bottom-level modules may not be tested to the expected level or may not be tested to the requirements.

 - Stubs are needed and are required for the testing process to progress further.

 4. Hybrid/Sandwich Approach

 Also known as Mixed Integration Testing.
-Bottom-Up Approach and Top-Down Approach both are combined into this approach.
+Bottom-Up Approach and Top-Down Approach are combined into this approach.
 Hence known as Hybrid or Sandwich or Mixed Integration testing approach.
-This approach is being used to cover up the fall outs of both the approached individually.
-The topmost module is unit tested and at the same time, bottom level modules are integrated and tested with the top level modules.
+This approach is being used to cover up the fallouts of both approaches individually.
+The topmost module is unit tested, and at the same time, bottom-level modules are integrated and tested with the top-level modules.